knlju/react-calculator/README.md

 # react-calculator
-Simple calculator made using React.
+A simple calculator made using React.

 Preview: